1,000+ Opportunities

 Congress passed the Diesel Emissions Reductions Act (DERA) to address the need for fleet improvements.
 The Environmental Protection Agency established the National Clean Diesel Campaign to provide funding to states to implement diesel emission reduction projects.

-Based on current listing details, eligibility includes: Agencies, businesses, possibly nonprofits in Kansas Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agencies, businesses, possibly nonprofits in Kansas.
+Confirm the full requirements in the official notice before applying.